 Our boys loved this soup.
 My 2 year old who is very expressive about his love of food kept saying after each spoonful “yummmm, yummmmm” that’s what I kept hearing from that end of the table.
-I must say thought that one of my little guys who is not into food with lots of texture didn’t care for the Quinoa in his soup but my husband is the same way and he had seconds.
-Next time I will add the quinoa to each bowl instead of the whole pot.
+I must say thought that one of my little guys who is not into food with lots of texture didn’t care for the Quinoa in his soup but my husband is the same way but he had seconds.
+Next time, I will add the quinoa to each bowl instead of the whole pot.
 I also served our boys first and then added the chipotle to the pot for us adults to enjoy.

 Sweet Potato Chipotle Soup w/ Quinoa

 - 2 medium peeled and cut sweet potato

 - 1/2 to 1 chipotle chile in adobo, chopped or 1tsp of ground chipotle (I’ve also used bottled chipotle hot sauce)